White Dwarfs Revealed in Gaia's Candidate Compact Object Binaries: Introduction

-We investigate the spectral energy distribution (SED) of these sources in multiple wavelengths including ultraviolet (UV) and test whether the SED of these unresolved binaries can be explained completely by the observed MS stars.
 A SED is the end result of a compilation of images across the electromagnetic spectrum.
 When such multi-wavelength coverage is available, SEDs have been commonly used to reveal the individual components of an unresolved source.
-SED analysis can be particularly powerful in revealing the components of an unresolved source if they have significantly different effective temperatures \citep{WDS5_Ren2020, Rebassa2021}.
-If the DRs in the candidate binaries are indeed non-accreting NSs or BHs as proposed, then the SED is not expected to show any statistically significant excess in the UV flux relative to what can be explained by the SED of the LC.
+SED analysis can be particularly powerful if the components have significantly different $\teff$ \citep{WDS5_Ren2020, Rebassa2021}.
+If the DRs in the candidate binaries are non-accreting NSs or BHs, then the SED is not expected to show any statistically significant excess in the UV flux relative to what can be explained by the SED of the LC.
 On the other hand, if instead, the DR is a WD, then depending on the age, the WD can contribute significantly to the UV flux.
 As a result, the source's SED would exhibit significant UV excess compared to what is expected of the SED of the LC alone.
-In either case, SED analysis can constrain the LC's stellar properties, and as a result, in combination with \gaia's estimated astrometric mass function ($f_M$), can put constraints on the mass of the DR.
+In either case, SED analysis can constrain the LC's stellar properties such as mass ($\mlc$), effective temperature ($\tefflc$), metallicity, and bolometric luminosity ($\lbollc$).
+In combination with \gaia's astrometric constraints, e.g., for $f_M$ or the astrometric mass ratio function (AMRF) the estimated $\mlc$ can also put constraints on the mass of the DR ($\mdr$).
+In case, a significant UV excess is found which can be fitted by a WD, then in addition, we can also estimate the $\teff$ and $\lbol$ of the candidate WD.\footnote{Chromospheric activity may also create an excess in the UV flux.
+However, significant excess is unlikely for FGK stars as old ($>3\,\Gyr$) as the LCs in our list of candidates \citep{lorenzo_2016, gomes_2021}.}

-In this work, we characterise the component properties of fourteen sources identified to be candidates hosting DRs.
-We discuss how we select our data and model the SEDs for each source in \autoref{sec:sed_fit}.
-We explain how we estimate the component masses in \autoref{S:methods_mass}.
+We discuss how we select candidates and observational data for our analysis, model the SEDs and estimate masses for each source in \autoref{sec:sed_mass}.
 We show our key results in \autoref{sec:results}.
 Finally, we discuss the implications of our results and future avenues to improve the characterisation of similar sources in \autoref{sec:discussion}.